Health & Student Information

 U.S. Dept. of Education

 Washington State Law and Issaquah School District Policy require that schools have written authorization from a licensed healthcare provider and parent/caregiver on file yearly when a child needs to take medication during the school day.
 All medication must be in the original pharmacy labeled container.
 Students who carry and self-administer medication must carry only one daily dose in an original pharmacy container.
 Please note students are not allowed to carry opioid reversal medications such as Narcan (naloxone) at any time on school grounds or at school events.

 Additional information and requirements related to the administration of medication at school may be found in District Regulations and Procedures 3416 and 3416P (Medication at School), 3417 and 3417P (Catheterization), 3419 and 3419P (Self-Administration of Asthma and Anaphylaxis Medications), and 3420 and 3420P (Anaphylaxis).

 Release of Student Information

-- The District may disclose student information and education records without parent consent to school officials with legitimate educational interests.
+- The District may disclose student information and education records without parent/caregiver consent to school officials with legitimate educational interests.
 The term “school officials” includes District administrators, supervisors, teachers, counselors, information systems specialists, support or clerical staff members, school board members, or school resource officers.
 It may also include certain contractors, consultants, service providers, or volunteers, including, but not limited to, attorneys, auditors, medical consultants, service providers, or therapists.
-A school official has a legitimate education interest if the official needs to review an education record in order to fulfill his/her professional responsibility;
+A school official has a legitimate education interest if the official needs to review an education record in order to fulfill their professional responsibility;

 - The District may disclose education records to another school, school system, or institution of postsecondary education where the student seeks or intends to enroll, or where the student has already enrolled, as long as the disclosure is related to the student’s enrollment or transfer;